DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 - Discussions about measurement methods replace discussions about real problems

-- Frameworks become compliance requirements, not diagnostic tools
+- Models become compliance requirements, not diagnostic tools

-- Framework language replaces direct conversations about difficulties
+- Technical jargon replaces direct conversations about difficulties

-When this happens, the framework has stopped illuminating the problem and has become the problem.
+When this happens, the model has stopped illuminating the problem and has become the problem.

 The responsibility of those who measure